 - Provide support for individuals who are uncertain about how to recycle a wide range of items;

-- liaise with South Northants Council and the Northampton Waste Partnership to identify problems with recycling services, raise awareness of recycling campaigns and changes to recycling services;
+- liaise with West Northants Council and the Northampton Waste Partnership to identify problems with recycling services, raise awareness of recycling campaigns and changes to recycling services;

 - engage with local residents to encourage more recycling.